Drone crash unmasks U.S. spying effort in Iran

 U.S. surveillance of Iran through various means has been going on for years, U.S. officials and others with direct knowledge of the situation say.

-A private U.S. defence expert, who spoke on condition of anonymity, said that when he visited the command centre at a U.S. military base in the Gulf region in 2008, it was clear that the installation was receiving multiple feeds of electronic surveillance information from inside Iran.
+A private U.S. defense expert, who spoke on condition of anonymity, said that when he visited the command center at a U.S. military base in the Gulf region in 2008, it was clear that the installation was receiving multiple feeds of electronic surveillance information from inside Iran.

 Some of the information appeared to be transmitted from high-altitude aircraft and some from electronic sensors which the United States had somehow installed on the ground in Iran, the expert said.

 The United States has no official presence in Iran so it is difficult to determine exactly what is going on inside its borders.
-One recent incident has yet to be fully unravelled.
+One recent incident has yet to be fully unraveled.

 EXPLOSION IN ISFAHAN